Before starting to write the results of your search, you must choose the magazine where you will present your article. Keep in mind:

 - OSA (The Optical Society)

-- Presentation: writing great papers in high impact journals
+- Presentation: writing great papers in high impact meurnand

-- You will need to certify that the article is original, which is not under review by any other magazine and has not been published previously.
+- You must certify that the article is original, that it is not in the process of being reviewed by any other journal, and that it has not been previously published.

 - If the text has been used previously for other purposes (technical reports, theses, communications, etc.), you will have to indicate

 - It will also be necessary to declare possible conflicts of interests.

 - If the journal asks you to propose possible reviewers, they should be chosen according to the mastery of the topic of the article.
 It is not advisable to propose colleagues or authors from the same institution.